 We don't force them to come here.
 "Come!"
 They come.

 When they come they are always single.
 Even the very old men who come are single.

 They take off their ring.
+If there is no penalty we will never be able to get things right.
 But others are honest.
 They say they have a family and wife.
 "I have my wife."
 There are some who are honest.
-But most aren't.

-They always say they are single.
+But most aren't. - The blanqueo is when they have made no They always say they are single. money, not even for their costs.
 Of the girls?
 Let's say I serve here.

-I speak with one with another, let's say.
+"Brother Brandon I've blangueado.
+It's been four, I speak with one with another, let's say. five months, one year but I have blangueado."
 They declare their feelings.
-"Do you want to be my baby?"
+"Do you want to That's why others come and say.
+"Mr. be my baby?"
 I accept.

-Another, I accept.
-What if I go to the hotel?
+Brandon, I want to make an offering to the Another.
+I accept.
+What if I go to the hotel? mine.
+I have no luck."
 What if out vengeance they kill me?
+Most come with these problems.
 They fight or kill each other.

-That's the way it is here.
+There are others that come with sentimental That's the way it is here. problems, couple's problems.
 Let's say that I talk to three or four.
+"Brother Brandon my spouse has changed.
 What if one day they all show up here?
+She's behaving badly.
+I have heard gossips."
 Who am I going to choose?

-They are not going to want to hug one another.
+An infinite number of sentimental problems They are not going to want to hug one another. that a human can have.
 They fight and take out vengeance on the girl.

-There are many deaths that occur because of that.
+of that.